IBM/merlin-docs/docs/guides/cicd/Manage_Logs.md

 # Manage Logs

 ## Configure Log Level
 IBM i CI/CD GUI supports configuring the log level.
-The default log level is INFO, but that sets it to a different level is supported.
+The default log level is INFO.
+The log level can be set to a different level.

 The log levels supported for GUI are **OFF**, **SEVERE**, **WARNING**, **INFO**, **FINEST**, **ALL**.